ruthtillman/ASpaceASnake/README.md

 ## Upload Updated Resources - upload-updated-resources.py

 Uploads the updated resource objects.
 Look into consolidating this with subjects into just one upload script...

+## Future Work

+* Add timestamps to backup filepaths
+* Update logging when ASnake updates logging methods
+* Generic upload and download scripts.
+Determine possible sources of data.
+Determine how much/little breakdown there should be.